Pumping and Steady Streaming driven by Two-Frequency Oscillations of a Cylinder: Low Amplitude Analysis

 \section{Low Amplitude Analysis}

-We restrict the analysis to low Reynolds numbers because there is no boundary layer and the problem can be analyzed as a regular perturbation.
+We now analyze the problem in the limit of small amplitude $(\epsilon \ll 1)$, and we restrict our analysis to small streaming Reynolds numbers $(\text{Re}_s \ll 1)$ to apply a regular perturbation.
 The single-frequency solution has been previously computed through second order in amplitude \citep{holtsmark1954boundary, chong2013inertial}, but extending the analysis to third order is not analytically tractable.
 However, we derive the structure of the higher order solutions, and, from the structure alone, we can understand why pumping is a third order effect for the two-frequency case.